jkphl/generator-clearphp/README.md

 #### Scripts

-##### apidocs
+##### API documentation

-The generator configures a couple of Composer scripts needed for API documentation creation:
+The generator configures a couple of Composer scripts for API documentation creation:

 * `phploc`: Collect project size data
-* `phpmd`: Run PHP Mess Detector on your project and prepare its analysis data
+* `phpmd`: Run PHP Mess Detector on your project
 * `phpdox`: Create the API documentation
-* `build`: Run the `phploc`, `phpmd`, `phpunit` and `phpdox` scripts in a row.
+* `build`: Run the `phploc`, `phpmd`, `phpunit` and `phpdox` scripts in a row (complete API documentation creation)

-While you can call the scripts individually, you will most likely want to run the `build` script to create your API documentation.
+While you can call the scripts individually, you will most likely want to run the `build` script to create your API documentation:

 ```bash
 composer run build
 ```

-Your documentation will be rendered to the directory `apidocs` (will be created if necessary).
-Please be aware that the API documentation creation will fail until you don't have created any PHP files in your project.
+Your documentation will be rendered into the `apidocs` directory (created if necessary).
+Please be aware that the creation will fail as long as you don't have any PHP files in your project.

-To use the scripts on the Windows platform, you will have to edit the `scripts` section of your `composer.json` manually and add a `.bat` file extension to all `vendor/bin/*` scripts.
+To use the scripts on Windows, you can edit the `scripts` section of your `composer.json` manually and add a `.bat` file extension to all the `vendor/bin/*` binary calls.

 Clean Architecture